 Kellan practices corporate and commercial law and has experience in a variety of transactions, including share and asset acquisitions and debt and equity financings.
 She regularly drafts, reviews and advises on commercial ...

-Valerie (Val) is the Co-Chair of the firm's Mergers and Acquisitions practice group.
-Her practice is transactional (mergers and acquisitions / corporate finance) as well as advisory.
-After obtaining an honours bachelor of ...
+Valerie (Val) is the Co-Chair of the firm's Mergers and Acquisitions practice group and Chair of the firm's Technology Law practice group; her practice is transactional (mergers and acquisitions / corporate finance) as well as ...

 Lawson Lundell's Business Law Blog covers a wide range of topics relevant to businesses of all sorts, including corporate governance, corporate commercial law, corporate finance and securities, mergers and acquisitions, procurement, private equity and venture capital, intellectual property, and business taxation.
 Please also see our litigation, project law, China law, and real estate law blogs.